grafana/plugin-tools/docusaurus/docs/publish-a-plugin/build-automation.md

 If your plugin has been set up to use the supplied [Github workflows](../create-a-plugin/develop-a-plugin/set-up-github-workflows.md) from [create-plugin](../get-started/get-started.mdx), the plugin should be built and packaged in the correct format.

-If you need to set up the git worklows, see [these docs](https://github.com/grafana/plugin-actions/blob/main/build-plugin/README.md)
+If you need to set up the Github worklows, see [these docs](https://github.com/grafana/plugin-actions/blob/main/build-plugin/README.md)

 We recommend using the ZIP file produced from this workflow to test the plugin.